carpentries-incubator/gap-lesson/02-func.md

 declare local variables.
 Let us investigate what happened in slightly more details:

-The function is now re-defined
+The function is now re-defined, as we can see from its output (or can inspect with `PageSource(AvgOrdOfGroup)` which will also display comments, if any):

 ~~~ {.gap}
 Print(AvgOrdOfGroup);